First Use of GPS Satellites for Beam Calibration of Radio Dish Telescopes: Experimental Setup

 \subsection{Physical Radio Telescope Beams}

-Every radio telescope beam describes the sensitivity to different parts of the sky as a function of the angle of incoming radiation.
-Unless otherwise stated, “beam” will refer to the power pattern, which is equal to the square of the electric field strength.
-The beam's shape is determined by the aperture's shape and size and is very sensitive to subtle physical aberrations in the aperture.
-Every beam pattern follows the shape of the Fouier transform of the aperture, but this is not trivial with imperfect or non-uniform apertures.
-Within radio astronomy terminology, there also exists the synthesized beam which describes beams formed using multiple elements of a radio interferometer.
-We aim to map the physical radio telescope beam, referred to as the \textit{primary beam} in this paper, or $P(\theta, \phi, \lambda)$, where $\theta$ is the altitude, $\phi$ is the azimuth, and $\lambda$ is the observing frequency as described in \citet{2009tra..book.....W}.
-We can define the \textit{normalized primary beam} as
+The antenna beam describes the sensitivity to different parts of the sky as a function of the angle of incoming radiation.
+Unless otherwise stated, the ``beam'' will henceforth refer to the power pattern, which is equal to the square of the electric field strength.
+It can be obtained by taking the Fourier transform of the aperture illumination pattern by the feed; while this can sometimes be derived analytically or computed numerically, it is not always straightforward with imperfect or non-uniform illumination, and precision calibration of an antenna generally requires experimental beam mapping.
+In this paper, we aim to map the beam of the individual antennas forming the D3A, referred to as their \textit{primary beams}---as opposed to the \textit{synthesized beam} of the interferometer---which we will denote $P(\theta, \phi, \lambda)$, where $\theta$ is the elevation, $\phi$ is the azimuth, and $\lambda$ is the observing wavelength as described in \citet{2009tra..book.....W}.
+It is common to present the peak-normalised beam, defined as

-Most of the power within the radio telescope is collected within the \textit{main lobe} which is the solid angle within the first null of the \textit{primary beam}.
-The rest of the sphere of the beam are called the \textit{side lobes} or back lobes.
-The angle that the main lobe subtends is called the \textit{main beam solid angle} and is defined by

-We can also calculate the idealized beam pattern of the top-hat circular aperture as a slice of the Airy pattern.
-The intensity of the Airy pattern is the square of the Fourier transform of the aperture
+where $P_\mathrm{max}$ is the (frequency-dependent) maximum of $P(\theta,\phi,\lambda)$ over all values of $\theta$ and $\phi$.
+While most of a beam’s power is concentrated in its \textit{main lobe}---the region between $\theta = 0^\circ$ and the first null---a non-negligible fraction also resides in the \textit{sidelobes} (from the first null to $\theta = 90^\circ$) and in the \textit{backlobes} ($\theta > 90^\circ$).
+For example, in the idealized case of a uniformly illuminated circular aperture, the beam reduces to an Airy disk, which is the Fourier transform of a disk:

-where $I_0$ is the maximum intensity of the beam, $J_1$ is a first order Bessel function of the first kind, $k= \frac{2\pi}{\lambda}$ or the wavenumber of the observing frequency, $r$ is the radius of the aperture (3m for the D3A), and $\theta$ is the angle from the axis of the circular aperture.
-Note that the azimuthal component ($\phi$) does not matter as the idealized Airy beam is spherically symmetric.
+where $P_0$ is the maximum intensity of the beam, $J_1$ is a first order Bessel function of the first kind, $k=\frac{2\pi}{\lambda}$ is the wavenumber associated with the observing wavelength $\lambda$, $r$ is the radius of the aperture (3\,m for the D3A), and $\theta$ is the angle from the axis of the circular aperture (the $\phi$-dependence was left out as the Airy pattern is axisymmetric).
+In the idealized case for a dish with a circular aperture, the size of the main lobe is that defined by the first nulls of the corresponding Airy disk,